Not the plant you're looking for? Search over 300,000 plants

 Cultivation

-Under glass grow in loam-based potting compost with added fine bark chippings in full or filtered light.
+Under glass grow in peat-free, loam-based potting compost with added fine bark chippings in full or filtered light.
 When in growth water moderately and apply a nitrogen rich fertiliser monthly.
 Keep just moist in winter.
 Plants benefit from regular misting and from being stood on a pebble tray, particularly in a warm dry atmosphere.
 Their main requirement is an even temperature, in winter not below 13°C, avoid draughty situations.
 See ornamental fig cultivation for more advice

 Propagation